 One of its biggest successes so far is one of its new originals The Mandalorian.
 Now we’ve got the details about another one on the way, Monsters at Work.
 You’ll know some familiar faces as this is a spin-off from Monsters Inc and Monsters University, both some of the flicks for kids on Disney+.

 Here’s everything we know about the show so far.

-It’s Pixar, so our money is on yes.
+It’s based on a beloved Pixar property, so our money is on yes.
 If you liked the Monsters, Inc movie, there’s a good chance you’ll enjoy the series as well.
 And if you haven’t seen the original yet, make sure to give it a stream, because it’s a delight.

 The movie has a 96% score on Rotten Tomatoes, with critics calling it enchanting, hilarious and timeless.
 We’re pretty sure the series will follow suit, especially since Billy Crystal and John Goodman are reprising their iconic roles.
 One thing you can bet on: the animation will be top-notch.

 Monsters at Work is the second Disney animated series based on a Pixar property after Buzz Lightyear of Star Command, which aired back in 2000 and was highly enjoyable.
 Plus, Pixar already released a new animated show on Disney+ capitalising on a much loved character: Forky Asks a Question.

 A Toy Story 4 spin-off, Forky Asks a Question is actually a series of shorts, with episodes clocking in at about three minutes.
 Every episode follows Forky, voiced by Tony Hale, as he navigates his new life as a toy and asks important questions like “What is a friend?” and “What is money?”.